Search

 Description

-This course has two main goals: to teach the student the basics of programming in the Fortran 90/95 language and to use that language to find numerical solutions to mathematical problems, especially problems of interest in science and engineering.
+This course has two main goals: to teach the student the basics of programming in a modern version of the Fortran language and to use that language to find numerical solutions to mathematical problems, especially problems of interest in mathematics, science, and engineering.
 In order to do this, a good deal of time is spent on studying elementary numerical analysis.
 Good software engineering techniques are emphasized in the programming portions of the course.
+Mathematica and hand calculators are used to help in solving several types of numerical analysis problems.
+However, the Fortran work that forms the bulk of the course is done on the CIS department's new Linux server, in part due to its speed.

 It is assumed that the student is familiar with derivatives and integrals, algebra, and typical precalculus topics.
 No programming background is required.
 The coverage of Fortran will start at the beginning.
-Fortran 90 on the CIS Linux server will be used throughout this course.
-Topics covered include the structure of a Fortran program, input/output, arithmetic, built-in functions, decision structures, loop structures, software engineering techniques, number representation, errors, arrays, functions and subroutines.
-Numerical analysis topics will include most of the following: limits of computer arithmetic, Taylor series, Fourier series, roots of non-linear equations, systems of linear equations, the use of a library of numerical subroutines, numerical integration techniques, approximating the value of a derivative, and finding a numerical solution to an ordinary differential equation.
-Mathematica will be used occasionally in this course.
+GNU Fortran on the CIS Linux server will be used throughout this course.
+Programming topics covered include the structure of a Fortran program, input/output, arithmetic, built-in functions, decision structures, loop structures, software engineering techniques, number representation, errors, arrays, functions and subroutines.
+Numerical analysis and mathematical topics include limits of computer arithmetic and number representation, power series, Taylor series, Fourier series (briefly), roots of non-linear equations, systems of linear equations, the use of a library of numerical subroutines, numerical integration techniques, approximating the value of a derivative, an introduction to eigenvalues and eigenvectors, and finding numerical solutions to ordinary differential equations.

 Why Take This Course